 To receive college credit for completing a dual credit course, students will need to complete the required forms, including the High School Partnership Application.
-A high school counselor assigned to the dual credit process will assist students with the online form.
+A high school counselor assigned to the dual credit process will assist all students in the class interested in pursuing dual credit with the online form.
 There is no charge to register for the dual credit course.